RukkyE/NYC-Green-Taxi-Trips-Analysis/README.md

 # NYC-Green-Taxi-Trips-Analysis
 A repository for the analysis of the records of Green Taxi Trips in New York City from the year 2017 to 2020. <br />
-The datasets used for this project can be found here: https://drive.google.com/drive/folders/16oUNVhNnB4EN_JQszDK5EmA-vnl28OmT?usp=sharing. <br />
+The datasets used for this project can be accessed using the link: https://drive.google.com/drive/folders/16oUNVhNnB4EN_JQszDK5EmA-vnl28OmT?usp=sharing. <br />

 ## Introduction
 In this project, I analysed the records of Green Taxi Trips in New York City from the year 2017 to 2020. <br />
 The aim of this project is;
-* Predict the average number of trips to expect next week. <br />
 * Predict the average fare amount per trip to be collected next week. <br />
 * Find the days of the week and times of the day that are the busiest. <br />
 * Find the most popular pick-up and drop-off locations. <br />